PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/switch.md

 <figure><img src="https://i.imgur.com/P8Pi1Ut.png" alt=""><figcaption></figcaption></figure>

-The content of the `yuzu-windows-msvc` folder must be copied to the `\emulators\yuzu` directory in your Retrobat folder.
+The content of the `yuzu-windows-msvc` folder must be copied to the `\emulators\yuzu` directory in your ProjectArcade folder.

-For Early Access, copy the content of the `yuzu-windows-msvc-early-access` must be copied to the `\emulators\yuzu-early-access` directory in your Retrobat folder.
+For Early Access, copy the content of the `yuzu-windows-msvc-early-access` must be copied to the `\emulators\yuzu-early-access` directory in your ProjectArcade folder.

 <figure><img src="https://i.imgur.com/fq2gxNH.png" alt=""><figcaption></figcaption></figure>